 Active research projects in Professor Lee’s lab include studies of:

 - Cognition and real world outcomes in children and young adults with neurodevelopmental disorders

-- memory profiles in youth with Down syndrome, and
+- Memory skills in youth with Down and fragile X syndromes1

 Cognitive and Social Development in Children with Genetic Disorders